p3nt4/Invoke-SocksProxy/README.md

 - New features will be implemented in the future.
 PR are welcome.

 # Disclaimer
-This project is intended for security researchers and penetration testers and should not be used for any illegal activities.
+This project is intended for security researchers and penetration testers and should only be used with the approval of system owners.